funkybooboo/university/README.md

 ### GUID: Globally Unique Identifier

+### GPT: The GUID Partition Table
+A modern partitioning scheme that supports larger disks (over 2 TB) and allows up to 128 partitions without needing an extended partition.
+It offers redundancy by storing multiple copies of partition data and includes CRC protection to detect corruption.
+GPT is part of the UEFI standard and is widely supported by modern operating systems, making it the preferred choice for new drives.

 ### CIA
 - **Confidentiality**: Ensures that information is only accessible to authorized individuals through measures like encryption, access controls, and authentication.
 - **Integrity**: Ensures data is accurate, authentic, and reliable, protecting against unauthorized modifications.
 Techniques such as checksums, hashing, and digital signatures are commonly used.